galperins4/Kraken-API-Class/README.md

 # Kraken-API-Class
-# THis is a work in process
+# This is a work in progress
+# working - base API calls (public and private)
+# not implemented - error handling, otp usage, anything else I haven't thought of

+# Please be gentle..... started learning Python in June :)